cristianghsandu/hass-esp32-ac/README.md

 There very few parts you will need:

-- An ESP32 Doit Devkit v1 (the 30 pin versionm see [this](https://randomnerdtutorials.com/getting-started-with-esp32/))
+- An ESP32 Doit Devkit v1 (the 30 pin version see [this](https://randomnerdtutorials.com/getting-started-with-esp32/))
 - A NPN trransistor in TO220 package(you could change the design to use a TO92 transistor) like the [2N5296](https://www.mouser.com/ds/2/68/2n5294-46674.pdf)
 - Some male and female pin headers(pitch 2.54'')
 - A 12x12mm button